 - Damage to specific organs like the heart, kidneys, or lungs

 Additionally, follow-up care might need to come from specialists in cases involving rehabilitation, physical therapy, occupational therapy, and more.
+This follow-up care is crucial, to show you are dedicated to healing and ultimately support your claim against a negligent party.
 The doctors who initially treat you will often recommend a course of follow-up care and rehab, if necessary.
 Your White Plains car accident lawyer can also review these recommendations and help coordinate your follow-up care.

 Call Our Car Accident Lawyers for Help Understanding Your Road to Recovery